What Kind of Mindcare Provider Do You Need?

 - Family Nurse Practitioner (FNP)

 A physician assistant (PA or PA-C) is a medical professional who has earned a master’s degree and is trained to examine patients, diagnose illnesses, prescribe some medications, and create and manage treatment plans.
 They may be trained in primary care or a medical specialty, and work in many different healthcare settings, in collaboration with a licensed physician.
 Besides their master’s degree, PAs must undergo thousands of hours of medical training.
+Physician assistants at MindPath collaborate with psychiatrists in patient care.

 A psychologist is a professional with an advanced degree in psychology, meaning they have studied the human mind, how it works, and how it influences behavior.
-A psychologist may see patients as a therapist, or they may work in research.
+A psychologist may see patients as a psychotherapist, or they may work in research.

 A psychologist can diagnose many mental or behavioral health concerns and can recommend the best treatment.
-They can provide psychotherapy, or talk therapy, and guide a patient toward a better understanding of themselves and help them make healthier decisions.
+They can provide psychological testing, psychotherapy, or talk therapy, and guide a patient toward a better understanding of themselves and help them make healthier decisions.
 While a psychologist cannot prescribe medication, they may work with, or recommend, a psychiatrist who can.

 Licensed Clinical Mental Health Counselor